-Save Time By Avoiding Traditional Lenders
+Save Time by Avoiding Traditional Lenders

 Traditional lenders do not have a flexible application process capable of dealing with complex income streams or foreign currency requirements.
 For example, if you're earning in Australian Dollars (AUD), this can create an issue with your mortgage application.

-Finally, traditional lenders will not process a UK mortgage application for a person living in Australia without a traceable credit history.
+On top of this, traditional lenders will not process a UK mortgage application for a person living in Australia without a traceable credit history.
 This makes it tricky for British expats living in countries like Australia, where time spent living outside the UK may result in an unclear credit history.

 Traditional lenders may not be able to provide a mortgage that accurately reflects your financial position.

 When reviewing an application, specialist lenders can take into consideration your property rental income on top of your salary.
 Unlike traditional lenders, specialist lenders are more equipped to provide mortgages that fairly reflect an international client’s income.

 Bridging Finance: The Answer to Short Term Funding Needs?

-If you are living in Australia looking for your own UK buy to let property, you should consider the recent changes to the UK buy to let property market.
+If you are living in Australia and looking for your own UK buy-to-let property, you should consider the recent changes to the UK buy-to-let property market.

 Increase Your Chances of Securing a Buy to Let Mortgage